Materials-Consortia/OPTIMADE/optimade.rst

   - Additions of annotating notes to end of the :field:`description` field.
   - Changes to the following specific fields at any level: :field:`deprecated` and :field:`$comment`.

+- :field:`$schema`: String.
+  A URL for a meta schema that describes the Physical Unit Definitions format.
+  This MUST be the value "https://schema.optimade.org/meta/v1.2.0/optimade/physical_unit_definitions.yaml".

+**OPTIONAL keys:**

 - :field:`alternate-symbols`: List of String.
   A list of other symbols that are commonly associated with the unit.